hjuliano24/portfolio_website/README.md

-# my-website
+# My First GCA Website
-This website is about me.
+This projetc is a website about me, my skills and the projects I am building.